bokeh/bokeh/sphinx/source/docs/user_guide/concepts.rst

 tools for you.

 The |figure| function is at the core of the |bokeh.plotting| interface.
-This function creates a |Figure| model that includes methods for adding different kinds of glyphs to a plot.
+This function creates a |figure| model that includes methods for adding different kinds of glyphs to a plot.
 This function also takes care of composing the various elements of your visualization, such as axes, grids, and tools.